idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 !syntax description /Modules/FluidProperties/TabulatedFluidProperties

-The TabulatedFluidProperties UserObject calculates fluid properties using either bilinear or bicubic interpolation of data provided in a text file.
-Note, Bilinear Interpolation uses two vectors and a ColumnMajorMatrix, while Bicubic Interpolation uses two vectors and a vector of a vector.

 Property values are read from a CSV file containing property data.
 Monotonically increasing values of pressure and temperature must be included in the data file, specifying the phase space where tabulated fluid properties will be defined.
 An error is thrown if either temperature or pressure data is not included or not monotonic, and an error is also thrown if this UserObject is requested to